CSCfi/kielipankki-actions-pipeline/runners/README.md

 # GitHub Actions Runner

 ## Development Instance
 You need a personal access token for creating a local runner.
+If you want to create a test runner for pipelines in your personal repositories, you can use a fine-grained token to the relevant repository or repositories.
+The following permissions have been tested to be sufficient:

+- Read: metadata and secrets
+- Read and write:
+  - actions
+  - actions variables
+  - administration
+  - code
+  - deployments
+  - pages
+  - workflows

 After that you can navigate to the desired runner's directory and build and start it with